 We are very pleased with your interest in our Computer Science / Information Systems Internship Program.
 Your willingness to participate in this Internship Program should be based on answering "yes" to the following questions:

 These are similar to traditional internships and still require 150 hours of service/work for each four credits.
-The same paper work is completed for the internship.
-It is possible for students to spread their 150 hours across a number of ogranizations, if needed.
+The same paperwork is completed for the internship.
+It is possible for students to spread their 150 hours across a number of organizations, if needed.

 If you have questions concerning this, please email Brandon Olson or call (218) 723-6199.